 Got to Move wants to advocate the importance of exposing kids to dance at a young age, encouraging the young ones to pick up this art form as early as they can.
 It has a DANCE!
 Family Workshop (13-29 Oct) organised by Le Works which brings dance workshops to various kindergartens in Singapore in the month of October.
 This children-friendly programme aims to highlight that dance not only facilitates self-expression, but also serves important learning functions which are integral for a child’s development.
 With the abundance of physiological benefits that dance brings, parents should encourage their children to try dancing from a young age.

-Our Parenting World (OPW) is honoured to be able to interview Ms Melissa Quek (MQ).
+Our Parenting World (OPW) is pleased to be able to interview Ms Melissa Quek (MQ).
 She is a choreographer, performer and educator who has been working in the dance industry for the past 15 years.
 Melissa is the lovely lady in green in the above picture.
 She recently piloted a new dance project Fold Crinkle Roll as part of Octoburst at the Esplanade.
 She will be sharing with us about her involvement at GTM SPOTLIGHT and her viewpoints about the benefits of exposing children to dance at an early age.

 1. Please share with us more about your background and what made you decide to develop a career in the dance industry?